 - Your appointment calendar so all subsequent visits can be scheduled.

 - Please wear clothing that will permit the therapist to evaluate your injury and allow you to comfortably exercise.

 - Please arrive 15 minutes prior to your scheduled appointment to allow time to complete/sign the admission paperwork.

 - Your therapist will evaluate your injury, discuss the findings of the evaluation and work with you to establish a plan of care based on those findings.
 This plan of care will outline the treatment you will receive for your injury, as well as how often and for how long therapy may be needed.

 - You may receive an initial home exercise program and helpful hints to manage your symptoms.

-- Plan on your initial evaluation lasting approximately one hour and each subsequent session lasting anywhere from 45 minutes to one hour, depending on your outlined program.
+- Plan on your initial evaluation lasting approximately one hour and each subsequent session lasting anywhere from 45 minutes to one hour.